Sufyan-Pal/100-days-of-code/day-71/TS-Class/README.md

 }

 const instancePrivate = new MyClassPrivate("My secret");

-// console.log(instance.secret); // This would result in an error because secret is private instancePrivate.revealSecret(); // This is a valid way to access the private property
+// console.log(instancePrivate.secret); // This would result in an error because the property 'secret' is private

+instancePrivate.revealSecret(); // This is a valid way to access the private property
 ```